South AsiaERIKS Development Partner

 In India close to all children go to school and economic development is in full swing.
 However, the gaps are great; millions of people are still living in exclusion and poverty.
 Malnourishment and child labour are still big issues.
 Discrimination against girls and women is deep-rooted in society and domestic violence is daily experienced by way too many.

 Through the projects supported by ERIKS, people living in exclusion get tools to change their situation and get access to social services.
-Children get together and demand access to education and health care.
-Disabled people receive social security schemes, authorities provide schools and people has learnt how to apply for latrines and roads.
+Children get together in Child Parliaments and motivate each other to be consistent in education and promote initiatives for environmental protection.
+Disabled people receive social security schemes, authorities provide schools and people have learnt how to apply for improved infrastructure, such as clean water, sanitary latrines and roads.

 In Bangladesh ERIKS works for girls and boys to have access to health, education and protection.
 Communities living under constant threat of flooding are equipped with disaster preparedness and improve their living conditions to better counter recurring floods.

-Through ERIKS´ projects many girls have got the opportunity of education and thereby escaped forced marriages.
+Through ERIKS´ projects many girls have got the opportunity of education and thereby escaped forced early marriages.
 Girls and boys have realised their own potential and are now participating in the development of their communities.
-Women subjected to violence and discrimination have received support.
-In the huge Rohingya refugee camp, children get access to education and protection.
+Women subjected to violence and discrimination have received support to enhance their status and defend their rights.
+In the huge Rohingya refugee camp, ERIKS support health initiatives through the partner organization, Friendship, with special focus on nutrition.